v0.dev's 9 Default Patterns (And How to Override Each One)

 --font-sans: 'Inter', system-ui, -apple-system, sans-serif;

-/* applied to both headings and body */The problem: Inter is the most common typeface on the web.
-Using it alone, with no display font for headings, produces text that looks like a settings page, not a product.
+/* applied to both headings and body */The problem: Inter is the most common typeface on the web, and v0 uses it for headings *and* body.
+One font doing both jobs produces text that looks like a settings page, not a product.
+(More on why in Inter is killing your brand.)

 /* Override in globals.css */